mariofaria9/challenge-amigo-secreto/README.md

 ![image](https://github.com/user-attachments/assets/cbd15087-025c-40d7-8781-1897aa9145b8)

 Special Notes:
 After testing all the functions and adjusting the HTML and CSS to fit perfectly, it was commited to Github.
+The Project was deployed at Github pages on february, 6, 2025.
+Follows its link: https://mariofaria9.github.io/challenge-amigo-secreto/

 It was a great and rewarding journey with lots of learning.
 Now it appears that the preparation to a developer career started the best way.
 And it's just only the basics of development.
 Thanks Alura and Oracle to give me this opportunity.